emilc97/Car-Simulation/README.txt

 [Features]
 - Templates are used to support a wide range of coordinate types and parameter packing for object construction.
-- Specialization of vehicles through inheritance through a common abstract base class and trajectory system.
+- Specialization of vehicles through inheritance using a common abstract base class and trajectory system.
 - Smart pointer for memory leakage protection and prevention of stack overflow.
-Since vehicle derived classes might differ in terms of memory footprint.
 - Exception handling for invalid input and simulation failure.
-- The templated classes are header-only to avoid linking failure during compilation.
+- The templated classes are header-only to problem during linking due to template instantiation.
-- Cross platform: build system make.
+- Cross platform: The project uses make and is thus compatible with several platforms and IDEs (e.g., Visual Studio).

 [DESCRIPTION]
 The application is implemented using one abstract base class Vehicle.